 DEPARTMENT OF PUBLIC PARKS, Nos.
-49 and 51 Chambers Street, New York, February 7, 1890.
+49 AND 51 CHAMBERS STREET, New York, February 7, 1890.

 SEALED BIDS OR ESTIMATES FOR THE following-mentioned work, with the title of the work and the name of the bidder indorsed thereon, will be received by the Department of Public Parks at its offices, Nos.
-49 and 5 Chambers street, until eleven o'clock A. M. on Wednesday, February 19, 1890:
+49 and 51 Chambers street, until eleven o'clock A. M. on Wednesday, February 19, 1890:

-FURNISHING AND DELIVERING SCREENED GRAVEL OF THE QUALITY KNOWN AS ROA HOOK GRAVEL, WHERE REQUIRED ON THE CENTRAL PARK AND RIVERSIDE DRIVE AND AVENUE, IN THE CITY OF NEW YORK.
+FURNISHING AND DELIVERING SCREENED GRAVEL OF THE QUALITY KNOWN AS ROA HOOK GRAVEL, WHERE REQUIRED ON THE CENTRAL PARK AND RIVER-SIDE DRIVE AND AVENUE, IN THE CITY OF NEW YORK.

-The estimate of the quantity of gravel to be furnished 9,000 cubic yards of double screened gravel for roads and drives.
+The estimate of the quantity of gravel to be furnished g,000 cubic yards of double screened gravel for roads

-All the gravel to be furnished and delivered shall be of the kind generally known as Roa Hook gravel, and equal in all respects to that taken from the gravel bank it Peckskill, and known as the Roa Hook gravel bank.
-It shall be of the best quality double screened gravel, and clean and free from loam and dirt, and in grade such as will pass through a screen with a two-inch mesh diagonal measure, but not to consist more than ten per cent.
-Surnough a screen with a mesh having a diagonal measure of one thirty-second of an inch.
+All the gravel to be furnished and delivered shall be of the kind generally known as Roa.
+Hook gravel, and equal in all respects to that taken from the gravel bank situate on the east side of the Hudson river, north of Peekskill, and known as the rico allook gravel bank.
+It shall be of the best quality double screened gravel, and clean and free from loan and dirt, and in grade such as word and the proper of the proper